What is ISCO?

 A selection of short papers presented at ISCO 2014 has been published by Springer-Verlag in the Lecture Notes in Computer Science (LNCS): ISCO2014 LNCS volume.

-A special issue of Discrete Optimization will be soon published.
+A special issue of Discrete Optimization DO special issue was dedicated to the conference.

 The fourth issue came back to the Mediterranean Sea in Vietri Sul Mare, Italy in April 2016.
 The Spring School was